 After meeting your guides at the river, you will be given a trip orientation that will include how and where you can sit on the rafts, how to hold on, and safety precautions while on the river.

 A typical day will include rafting for a few hours at a time, stopping for scenic side-canyon hikes, bathroom breaks, and lunch.
 Visiting with new-found friends and learning river lore and geology from our well-trained guides add to the enjoyment of each day.

 After a full day of learning and fun we arrive in camp.
 Guests will be allowed to find their favorite campsite and then return to the rafts for the famous “fire line” - the way we load and unload rafts.
 Your help in passing the gear off the boat is greatly appreciated; however, if you have physical restrictions or limitations that would prohibit you from participating you are not required to help.

 The first evening in camp, the guides will give a demonstration on how to easily assemble the cots and tents and will be available to help you if you need additional assistance.
-Western River provides cots, tents, sleeping bags, sheets, camp chair and water-proof gear bags for all guests.
+Cots, tents, sleeping bags, sheets, camp chair and water-proof gear bags are provided for all guests.
 You’ll have no need to worry about bringing any of your own camping equipment.

 While you relax at the river’s edge, your guides will prepare dinner.
-Every night is different, but the menu may include items such as grilled chicken breast, steak with sautéed onions, pasta or fresh fish.
+Every night is different, but the menu may include items such as steak, stir fry pork and veggies, pasta and chicken fajitas.

 At night, whether you choose to sleep in your tent or under the vast canopy of stars, the fresh night air and the rhythm of the river will lull you to sleep.